potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 If we limit ourselves to only pure functions, mutability is no longer very useful.
 Functions can't access anything but their arguments, and those can't be modified.
 This means that mutability is confined only to function bodies, where it can serve as a convenience.
 Some languages use function calls instead of `for` and `while` loops, which prevents the few remaining use-cases for mutable values.
 Thus, immutability follows naturally from the other functional programming concepts we discussed earlier.

 That said, mutable output arguments can be useful.
 I don't see a problem with this alternative, as long as they are explicitly marked.
-It doesn't weaken the expresiveness of function signatures and can be used, for example, to achieve greater performance.
+It doesn't weaken the expressiveness of function signatures and can be used, for example, to achieve greater performance.
 In Rust, mutable arguments are marked in the function signatures **and** at the call-sites, which makes information flow very obvious.

 ## Higher-order Functions

 There is probably an argument for how common HOFs like `map`, `filter`, or `reduce` help enhance type safety, but this article is too long already so I'm going to take the easy way out.

 The use of higher-order functions (HOFs) in functional programming can be seen as the consequence of the above features.
 Functional purity forces the use of HOFs to describe even simple concepts like sequential actions.
 And because of pure functions and algebraic laws, it is safe and pleasant to work with HOFs.
-This leads to HOFs being used pervasively in functional programming, and thus, being associcated with functional style.
+This leads to HOFs being used pervasively in functional programming, and thus, being associated with functional style.

 ## Notes on OOP